barel31/trivia-flask/README.md

 Trivia game website build in flask framework

 # Edit:
-1-3 is optinal but I recoommend to the steps:
 1. Edit run.py:
   Edit 'HOST' to desire IP (default '0.0.0.0')
 2. Edit website/__ init __.py: